How to Make Iced Latte at Home (A Ridiculously Simple Recipe)

 Pro Tip: Because espresso turns bitter the longer you let it sit, Home Grounds recommends pulling the shots directly into the glass over ice to slow down this reaction.

-Pour 8 ounces of either whole or oat milk into a 32-ounce French press.
+Pour 240 ml of either whole or oat milk into a 1-litre French press.
 To stretch, or incorporate air into the milk, start with two or three injections of air.
 Then texture the foam by bringing the French press plunger down near the bottom of the press and pulsing several times until you get the microfoam you want.

 Occasionally swirl and tap the French press on the countertop for an even better texture to eliminate any larger bubbles.